 Anyway, back to my commute-hour epiphany.
 I popped “The Wham of Sam” into my CD player, and right there, boom, I was hooked with the first song, the star of the album, “Lot of Livin’ to Do.”
 The horns grabbed me immediately, and the energy, which starts out high, somehow continues to build with every measure of the song.
 The band arrangement by Marty Paich is fabulous, swingy in the style of Sinatra’s terrific “Ring-A-Ding-Ding” album (one of my favorite albums of all time, by anyone—it was arranged by the legendary Nelson Riddle).

-“Lot of Livin’ to Do” is big and brassy and has something new going on at every turn, but the band never outshines Sammy, whose phrasing is exactly right.
+“Lot of Livin’ to Do” is big and brassy and has something new going on at every turn, but the band never outshines Sammy, whose phrasing is exact and elegant.
 His syncopation is so sure and it builds right up to the payoff moments.
 He knows when to pull back a little and when to let it rip.
 The intonation and enunciation are beautiful, but beyond his technical chops, he works the lyrics just right.
 He’s thinking about what he’s saying, he means what he’s singing, and I believe every word.
-He was sizzling and I was thrilled, sitting right there in a traffic jam at 8:30 a.m., bouncing up and down in my seat.
+He was sizzling and I was thrilled, sitting in a traffic jam on a bridge near Seattle at 8:30 a.m., bouncing up and down in my seat.

 “… [T]here’s wine all ready for tasting / And there’s Cadillacs all shiny and new / Gotta move ’cause time is a-wastin’ / There’s such a lot of livin’ to do. / There’s music to play, places to go and people to see / Everything for you and me / Life’s a ball if only you know it / And it’s all waiting for you / You’re alive, so come on and show it / There’s such a lot of living to do.”

 I heard it, and I believed it.
 I figured, hey, this slight man had a four-pack-a-day cigarette habit, a glass eye, grew up without his mom, had to deal with racism from day one, and had to perform in hotels that he was barred from sleeping in because of the color of his skin (until he became a big name and helped break the color barrier in show business).
 And man, did he love life.
-He ate it up and went right over the top, drinking and smoking and skirt-chasing too much, and hanging out with some unsavory folks, yes–but he also took a song like “Lush Life” and sang it like he’d lived it.
-Damn, he sang every song as if he lived it.
-And meant every word.
+He ate it up and went over the top, drinking and smoking and skirt-chasing, and hanging out with some unsavory folks, yes—but he also took a song like “Lush Life” and sang it like he’d lived it.
+He sang every song as if he lived it.
+And he meant every word.

 So from that day forward I’ve reaffirmed my dedication to finding and doing good work, to making beauty, to learning something good and doing something kind each day, to being grateful for the opportunities to enjoy life more and to worry less about my dwindling savings (and how long it takes to find good jobs), and to writing regularly and with purpose.
-In a roundabout way, I have Sammy to thank for getting me off my tush and starting my blog.
-The wham of Sam, indeed!
+In a roundabout way, I have Sammy to thank for inspiring me to start this site.
+The wham of Sam, indeed.